News

 9. What recreational activities will be available at the new whitewater park?

 Only 1 out of 7 visitors to a whitewater park get wet!
 That’s right, Six out of 7 visitors do not participate in the water during their visit.
 Whitewater parks are designed to support a range of water sports, including kayaking, canoeing, tubing, paddleboarding, fishing, swimming, and sometimes surfing.
-Parks will likely have surrounding walking and bicycle trails, picnic and spectator areas, and spaces for community events to enhance the experience for all visitors.
+Park visitors will likely have surrounding walking and bicycle trails, picnic, spectator areas, and spaces for community events to enhance the experience for all.

 10. Will the project impact flood risk?